bookluvr416/dnd-app/README.md

 - Blog called "An Adventurer's Blog: A Day in the Life" which features blog posts from character adventures
 - User authentication with any actions writing to the database hidden behind an account logic

-The concept of a user will likely be limited to a single hardcoded user with no way to sign up a new account.
-This way no randos can sign into the application, only people I give the login credentials to can.

 I also may use https://www.dnd5eapi.co/ query its apis to create something to do with items or spells.
 Perhaps a spell tracker or item tracker?

 ## Technologies

 - Next.js with TypeScript
-- Tailwind UI
+- Tailwind CSS
 - GraphQL with PostgreSQL is used for practice purposes.
-I thought about just writing to a PostgreSQL database from Next.js, but I wanted to practice GraphQL.
+I thought about just writing to a PostgreSQL database from Next.js, but I wanted to practice GraphQL
+- Next-Auth for authentication with Github

 # Boilerplate generated Readme